JunaedYounusKhan51/docsmellfix/README.md

-# A Context-Enhanced LLM to Fix API Documentation Smells
+# A Context-Enhanced LLM for Fixing Documentation Smells

 ## Documentation Smell
 Documentation smells can be described as bad documentation styles that do not necessarily make a documentation incorrect but make it difficult to understand and use.
 We presented 5 types of documentation smells.
 They are: